 What is a boat loan?

-A boat loan is an installment product that is utilized to purchase a new or used water vessel of some kind, or refinance a loan on an existing boat.
+A boat loan is an installment product that is utilized to purchase a new or used boat of some kind, or refinance a loan on an existing boat.
 Boat loans are available through a variety of banks, credit unions, and marine lenders, each with their own process and stipulations.

 Like other types of installment loans (such as home mortgages or auto loans), boat loans are repaid with manageable monthly installments over a predetermined period of time.
 The boat serves as collateral to secure the loan, while the lender remains the lienholder until the boat is completely paid off.

 Once the final payment is made on your boat loan, the lien will be released and your boat’s title will be sent to you.
-Then, you’ll own the vessel free and clear!
+Then, you’ll own the boat free and clear!